 How IGOs can demonstrate standing under these procedures

+The availability of arbitration, including the EPDP-developed Arbitral Proceeding, in relation to UDRP and URS proceedings involving IGOs.

 This document is issued by ICANN, at the recommendation of the GNSO and at the direction of the ICANN Board.
 ICANN is not involved in UDRP or URS proceedings and has no role in making or enforcing UDRP or URS decisions.
 This document is issued for guidance purposes only and imposes no requirements on UDRP/URS users or contracted parties.
 It does not constitute legal advice, and parties who wish to pursue UDRP or URS proceedings are advised to consult their counsel for legal advice that may be desired in relation to such proceedings.